UrhoKarila/Eachine-E011/README.md

 1. Connect the board to the ST-Link.
 Do not connect the 5V pin from the ST-Link - we'll be getting power from a battery for this step.
     You need to complete the next step within a few seconds because current firmware repurposes the programming port to control a camera.
 If you can't connect, cycle power and try again.

+    * If you're having issues connecting, double check your wiring to ensure there's nothing crossed.

+    * Sometimes, the ST-Link utility will refuse to connect and advise switching to the `Connect Under Reset` mode.
+I found that switching to hot-plug has helped, in this case.

 2. Using the St-utility, connect to the board.
 You should get a message saying the board is protected ( "Cannot read memory").